 A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale.
 If the applicant's GPA is less than 3.0, an explanatory statement should be submitted that addresses any factors that influenced previous academic performance, and how the applicant plans to ensure future academic success.
 Additional information, such as Graduate Record Examination (GRE) scores, also may be required.

 How do I apply?

 Please read the application instructions below before completing the online application at the bottom of this page.

 The application priority deadlines for the graduate degree and certificate programs for licensed educators are August 1 (fall), January 1 (spring) and May 1 (summer).
 Applications received after the deadline will be considered on a space-available basis.

-Complete a one-page, typed statement describing what attributes you bring to this graduate program and what you hope to gain from a master’s degree or graduate certificate for licensed educators.
+Describe what leadership attributes you bring to this graduate program and what you hope to gain from a master’s degree or graduate certificate for licensed educators.